DmytroY/EPAM_Flask/documentation/SRS.md

 **Possible actions:**
 - click on "Doctor" or "Patients" tab in menu to see full list of doctors or patients respectively;
 - edit fields for imput;
-- push "SAVE" button to save the patients's info;
+- push "SAVE" button to save the patients's info.